Brilliant cycling in the Wye Valley and Forest of Dean

 Foxes Reach Cottage holds a Visit Wales Cyclists Welcome Award and we can make room to lock bikes in the cottage laundry .

-Tintern Abbey Cottage holds a Cyclists welcome award and has a lockable bike shed.
+Tintern Abbey Cottage holds a Visit Wales Cyclists Welcome award and has a lockable bike shed for 2-3 bikes (sharing with the dustbins but secure) .

 Vanilla Cottage welcomes cyclists but has no lockable shed for your bikes however they can be chained up near the front door..